manpagez: man pages & more

 Report a summary of the topology instead of about some specific

-objects.
-This is the default if no object is given on the
+object on the command-line.
+This is the default if no object is

 --support